Over the weekend two new HTML5 elements – summary

 </details>

-The introduction of the summary element seems to secure the future of the details element and the new behaviour that it affords, for now.
-When user agents begin to add support for the details element you won’t need JavaScript, or even CSS, to have expanding or collapsing sections in an HTML document.
+element and the new behaviour that it affords, for now.
+When user agents begin to add support for the details

-There will continue to be some debate over the inclusion of behaviour in an HTML specification especially given the widespread use of JavaScript to provide the expand-collapse functionality that details describes.
+There will continue to be some debate over the inclusion of behaviour in an HTML specification especially given the widespread use of JavaScript to provide the expand-collapse functionality that details

-The details element writes some quite significant behaviour into an HTML document and I can see it being abused to provide generic expand-collapse functionality throughout a document.
-It is also not entirely clear what purpose the details element actually serves other than being an attempt to bypass the need for JavaScript or CSS to expand or collapse sections of a document.
+element writes some quite significant behaviour into an HTML document and I can see it being abused to provide generic expand-collapse functionality throughout a document.
+It is also not entirely clear what purpose the details

 There has been a general softening of the rough distinction between content, presentation, and behaviour.
 JavaScript libraries are being used to patch holes in browser CSS and HTML5 support, the CSS3 modules introduce plenty of behaviour that was previously only possibly with JavaScript, and the HTML5 specification is also introducing functionality and behaviour that previously required the use of JavaScript.

-The future survival of the details element, and the behaviour associated with it, may well depend on browser implementations and author applications over the coming months.
+element, and the behaviour associated with it, may well depend on browser implementations and author applications over the coming months.